• Home

 Words Have Power

 The MA program in Creative Writing and Publishing is focused on intensive practice in the craft of creative writing, as well as training in the theory and practice of publishing.
 In addition to participating in poetry, fiction, and creative-non-fiction workshops, students can take courses in literature, pedagogy, and cultural studies.
-Classes are capped at 14 students, allowing for lively classroom engagement and personalized attention.
+Writing workshops are capped at 12 students, while literature seminars do not exceed 14.
+This allows for lively classroom engagement and personalized attention.
 The flexibility of our evening course schedule allows students to engage in a rigorous program while pursuing other career and personal goals.

 Program Learning Outcomes